 How much does a wedding dress cost?

 Buying a wedding dress is unlike purchasing a piece of everyday attire.
 You’re going to be wearing this dress on one of the most important days of your life, and so you’ll likely spend quite a bit of money on your wedding dress.
-While wedding dress prices do vary greatly, the average wedding dress cost in the U.S. typically ranges from $400 to $1,700 with most brides spending at least $1,050, but you can purchase a wedding dress for far above and below those prices.
+While wedding dress prices do vary greatly, the average wedding dress cost in the U.S. is $1,000.
+It typically ranges from $280 to $1,650, but you can purchase a wedding dress for far above and below those prices.

 What impacts wedding dress prices?

 There are a few factors that will impact your wedding dress cost.
 Most notably, an extremely detailed wedding dress with lots of beading and pricey fabric (silk, etc.) will cost more than a simpler wedding dress, as more intricate gowns require more labor and materials.
 So a grand ball gown with beading and detailed embroidery will cost more than a plainer sheath dress.
 Also, if you’re set on wearing a wedding dress by a famous dress designer, know that it will likely cost more.

 What additional wedding dress costs should a bride plan for?

 There are several additional costs that brides should factor into their wedding dress cost and budget.
 These include:

 Alterations: If you want to drastically change your wedding dress, your alterations may end up costing more than your actual wedding dress!

 Undergarments and accessories: Be sure to factor in your accessories— bridal undergarments, shoes, and more.
 These accessories will greatly affect how your gown looks and fits, so don’t forget to include them in your wedding dress cost.